Sumo

 • Create or Import — Add new wallets

-• Active wallets participate in strategies and show in wallet selectors
+• Active — Wallet participates in strategies and shows in wallet selectors

-Archiving a wallet only changes its status in Sumo.
+Excluding or archiving a wallet only changes its status in Sumo.
 Funds remain in the wallet on-chain.
-To move funds out before archiving, use Cashout or Wallet Migration.
+To move funds out, use Withdraw or Swap Wallets.

 On this page